 Clean up your diet

 This is something which can be done on the long term and also on the short term.
 On the short term this can mean eating very clean the day before or the week leading up to your trip.
+You might like to check out my post: food suggestions for before, during, and after psychedelic sessions

 I do suspect, though I have no strong evidence for it, that cleaning up your diet generally and improving that aspect of your physical health will lead to a decrease in the experience of nausea from psilocybin.
 Consider what eating a clean diet means to you.
 Thinking about how to improve that aspect of your physical health might be a little ongoing side project for you that will aid your psychedelic journeys.